Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 ![Contact Page](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/contact-page.png "Contact Page Wireframe")

-A more detialed explanation of the planning and design can be found here:

-As mentioned in the Scope section I created multiple design concepts to reflect my different design ideas.
- - I have adapted aspects of each page design during the build to suit the purpose, without losing sight of the original goal.

 #### **Surface**
-As previously stated I have attempted to use use beautifull imagery wherever possible as a conscious attempt to draw people into enjoying this website.
+As previously stated I have attempted to use use attractive imagery wherever possible as a conscious attempt to draw people into enjoying this website.
 The images are combined with fun interactive elemets which hand control to the user to determine what they see and how much of the data they see.
 If there is additional information they require they can utilise the contact form to request more.

 ##### **Colour Scheme**